parang17/3D_Object_Detection/README.md

 Based on the previous comparison assessment (https://github.com/parang17/Sensor-Fusion-Feature-Tracking), I ranked three different combinations: FAST+BRIEF, FAST+ORB, ORB+BRIEF.
 The result show that FAST+BRIEF is the best since standard deviation is smaller than others.
 The thrid case, one estimated TTC result is inf.
 Therefore, it cannot compute the mean and standard deviation.

-* All combinations
+* All combinations of key point detection an descriptor
-Table 3.
-Summary of all the detection/extraction/matching
 | Combination(detect + descriptor)| TTC Mean (sec)      | TTC Standard deviation(sec) |
 | ---                             | ---                 | ---                         |
 | Shi-Tomasi + SIFT               |      12.0737        |    1.09771                  |